Mutual Information for Electromagnetic Information Theory Based on Random Fields: Mutual Information with Infinite-Length Transceivers

+From the Fourier transform of the Green function in \textbf{Lemma 1}, we can find that the distance between the source and destination $d$ deeply affects the behavior of $|G(\kappa)|$.
+Since $|G(\kappa)|$ depicts how the spectrum of the current on the source affects the spectrum of the electric field on the destination, larger values of $|G(\kappa)|$ will cause higher channel gain in the corresponding wavenumber bands.

 In Fig. \ref{fig:Green_d}, we plot $|G(\kappa)|$ with different distances $d$ while $\lambda$ is fixed to 5$\,{\rm m}$.
-The side lobe vanishes when the distance $d$ increases above 5$\,{\rm m}$.
+We find that $|G(\kappa)|$ has a main lobe in the band $[-\kappa_0,\kappa_0]$, which means that the electromagnetic wave is a plane wave.
+When $\kappa$ equals $0$, the wavefront of the plane wave is parallel to the linear destination.
+The figure of $G(\kappa)$ has side lobes when $\kappa$ falls out of the band $[-\kappa_0,\kappa_0]$, which means that the corresponding component of the electromagnetic wave is an evanescent wave and vanishes when the distance is larger than the wavelength.
+The channel with obvious side lobes can support broad bandwidth in the wavenumber domain, thus the DoF can be increased.
 We find that, when $d$ decreases, the main lobe and the side lobes both have more energy.
 Therefore, the DoF and the gain per degree both increase.
 From this phenomenon, we conclude that with small $d$ which is comparable with the wavelength, we can get more DoFs besides the power gain per degree, thus improving the channel capacity.

-From \textbf{Lemma 1} we have derived the convolution expression of the Fourier transform of the Green function.
-Suppose that the noise obeys the spatial additive white Gaussian noise (AWGN) model, which means that the autocorrelation function of the noise $R_N(\Delta s)=\sigma^2\delta(\Delta s)$ and the SSD of the noise is $S_N(\kappa)=\frac{\sigma^2}{\sqrt{2\pi}}$.
-Inspired by the integral form of the Shannon capacity for colored AWGN noise channel \cite{shannon1949communication}, we assume the power constraint for the source is
+This phenomenon is in the reactive near-field region, which only has theoretical meanings and is acceptable to be neglected in the current wireless communication scenarios.